trek-view/basecamp/_posts/2021-06-04-trek-pack-v2-quick-start-virtual-photography.md

 Though in the years that have passed, we've covered 1000's of km's, [including up one of the Seven Summits](/blog/2021/climbing-kilimanjaro-part-1-the-kit), [using the new GoPro MAX and v2 Trek Pack announced back in June 2020](/blog/2020/announcing-trek-pack-v2).

-I realised, unlike the posts above, I hadn't detailed much about using the Trek Pack v2 ([except for the detailed setup guide](https://guides.trekview.org/trek-pack/v2), so I thought I'd take the opportunity of this weeks blog post to show you just how easy it is to get your images and videos _on the map_ in an easy to read format...
+[After writing a recent post for the Mapillary blog](https://blog.mapillary.com/update/2021/05/26/trekking-kilimanjaro.html) I realised that, unlike the posts above, I hadn't detailed much about using the Trek Pack v2 ([except for the detailed setup guide](https://guides.trekview.org/trek-pack/v2), so I thought I'd take the opportunity of this weeks blog post to show you just how easy it is to get your images and videos _on the map_ in an easy to read format...

 ## Quick Start